 We added a discussion paragraph comparing our findings of P loading post manure injection with similar studies that have found contrasting results to ours in terms of P export as a function of P application timing and AMC:

-The relationship between P transport and AMC in this study is contrasted to other studies who have showed that event P transport to TD on clay soils is reduced during wetter AMC due to the swelling of desiccation cracks [62].
+The relationship between P transport and AMC in this study is contrasted to other studies that have shown that event P transport to TD on clay soils is reduced during wetter AMC due to the swelling of desiccation cracks [62].
 While the PFP network may have been reduced during wetter AMC via the shrink-swell nature of the soils, here, we were unable to show evidence of this.
 This can partly be attributed to the coarse nature of measurements, i.e. we did not examine the soil profile.
 Nevertheless, throughout our study, TD hydrographs responded rapidly to rainfall and had flashy rising and falling limbs suggesting that most of the event flows were transported through relatively large PFP network regardless of the AMC.
 Granted we believe that the PFP network represented a maximum condition during this study period because of several factors, including prolonged drought, recent TD installations, and subsoiling.

 We clarify that during the event on 12/25/2020, the spikes in P concentrations we associate with pre-event water was mostly SRP (previously only said ‘high P’).
-We then expanded on the discussion with studies who found similar results to ours in terms of unsaturated macropore flow and matrix-PFP regulated SRP transport:
+We then expanded on the discussion with studies that found similar results to ours in terms of unsaturated macropore flow and matrix-PFP regulated SRP transport:

 The peak of the drought during this study occurred in the fall of 2020, where one large event on 9/30 occurred 3 days post MI, however a large soil moisture deficit limited TD flow.
-There was no TD baseflow after this event and the next event which produced a TD response, which was on 12/01.
-Because of a lack of baseflow, we hypothesis that manure P was still abundant in the surface soils prior to the events in December.
+There was no TD baseflow after this event and the next event that produced a TD response, which was on 12/01.
+Because of a lack of baseflow, we hypothesize that manure P was still abundant in the surface soils prior to the events in December.
 Two events in succession in December 2020 are discussed below to highlight the role of AMC on SRP transport under macropore flow.
 Events on 12/01/2020 and 12/25/2020 occurred during the drought and there was no baseflow prior to the event.
 However, soil AMC was much higher for the second event due to snow on field prior.
 Under this condition, peak event TP and SRP concentrations were 3-4 times higher than the peak concentrations on 12/01/2020 (Figure S3).

 The use of MI in this study resulted in a highly labile source of P near the surface, which resulted in high SRP concentrations in TD when conditions were ideal for PFP transport of P-laden pre-event water.
 TD hydrographs may be initiated via unsaturated macropore flow, which originates at the surface and is usually associated with little to no matrix-PFP mixing.
-As the event continues, flow transitions to saturated macropore flow which transports both event and pre-event (i.e. matrix-displaced) water [23].
+As the event continues, flow transitions to saturated macropore flow that transports both event and pre-event (i.e. matrix-displaced) water [23].
 Matrix-PFP interactions in soils with high labile P (e.g. soon after P application and/or high legacy P concentrations) may contribute significantly to SRP concentrations in TD during events under saturated macropore flow because a higher proportion of pre-event-like water is transported [23], [26].
 However here and in Williams et al. [62], peak event SRP concentrations at the beginning of events suggests that unsaturated macropore flow has the potential to be the dominate source of TD SRP concentrations if soil AMC is high.